GoogleCloudPlatform/spanner-migration-tool/README.md

 does not have a timezone, then we look for any `set timezone` statements in the pg_dump output and use the timezone specified.
-Otherwise, we use the `TZ` environment variable as the timezone, and failing that, we use the local system timezone default (as determined by go).
+Otherwise, we use the `TZ` environment variable as the timezone, and failing that, we use the local system timezone default (as determined by Go).

 In constrast, conversion of PostgreSQL `TIMESTAMP` values proceeds by ignoring any timezone information and just treating the value as UTC and storing it in